 On May 8, 1849, Adelicia remarried, to Joseph Alexander Smith Acklen, a lawyer from Huntsville, Alabama.
 The Acklens would eventually have six children.

-Together the Acklens built Belmont Mansion (originally named Belle Monte or Beautiful Mountain), completing first phase of construction in 1853.
+The first building phase of Belmont Mansion (originally named Belle Monte or Beautiful Mountain) was completed in 1853.
 The final phase was completed in 1860.

-Adelicia’s husband Joseph died on September 11, 1863, in the midst of the Civil War while managing Adelicia’s Louisiana land holdings, including Angola plantation.
-At the time of his death, there were 2,800 bales of Acklen cotton—worth literally a fortune—in storage.
-Refusing to risk losing her fortune to theft or destruction, Adelicia undertook a very risky trip to Louisiana with a female cousin to “negotiate” the illegal sale of her cotton to a broker in Liverpool, England, for $960,000 in gold.
+Adelicia’s husband Joseph died on September 11, 1863, in the midst of the Civil War while managing the Louisiana land holdings, including Angola plantation.
+At the time of his death, there were 2,800 bales of Acklen cotton which both Union and Confederate forces were attempting to destroy.
+The cotton was the family's livelihood and one reason Joseph had been living in Louisiana while his family stayed in occupied Nashville.
+After her husband's death, Adelicia undertook a dangerous trip to Louisiana with a female cousin to extract the cotton away from both armies and illegally sell it to a broker in Liverpool, England, for $960,000 in gold.

-In 1885, Adelicia moved to Washington, D.C., with three of her four surviving adult children.
+In 1885, Adelicia Acklen, by then Adelicia Cheatham, moved to Washington, D.C., with three of her four surviving adult children.
 She, her daughter Pauline and Dr. Cheatham had spent an increasing amount of time in the capitol city.
 Adelicia had travelled throughout her life with Washington as only one of many places she visited frequently.

 In January of 1887 she sold Belmont to a land development company.
 She began construction of a new home, pictured here, smaller in scale than Belmont, on Massachusetts Avenue.